FujianYan/https-github.com-django-sample-app/API_DOCUMENT.md

 }
 ```

 This endpoint creates new stage under the company.
+The order filed will be automatic populated for the new stage.

 ### HTTP Request